 Using tapioca in recipes can be a great way to reduce the use of butter, oil, cream or dairy.
-It’s suitable for people on a low-calorie diet, those with diabetes, high blood pressure symptoms, high cholesterol, allergies and digestive issues.
+It’s suitable for people on a low-calorie diet and those with diabetes, high blood pressure symptoms, high cholesterol, allergies and digestive issues.

 3. Tasteless and Odorless

 Tapioca is virtually undetectable in recipes, which is why it’s used in both sweet and savory dishes.
-It has positive effects on the texture and “mouth-feel” of recipes — for example, by making baked goods more spongy, springy, promoting browning and helping crusts to crisp up — but other than that it won’t disturb the taste of other ingredients much.
+It has positive effects on the texture and “mouth-feel” of recipes — for example, by making baked goods more spongy and springy, promoting browning, and helping crusts to crisp up — but other than that it won’t disturb the taste of other ingredients much.

 If you find the taste of other gluten-free or sprouted grain flours off-putting, then you’ll likely find tapioca to be a pleasant change.

 Compared to many other flours, tapioca absorbs and retains a higher water content, which means it does a great job of binding, thickening and moistening recipes.
 While gluten-free baking can sometimes be hard without the sticky and bouncy quality of gluten protein (found in wheat, rye and barley flours), adding some tapioca flour can help keep recipes from crumbling and getting too dry.